22 Top Tips for this Plastic Free July05 Jul 2018

 Talk about your Plastic Free July experience with joy!
 Set an example and invite others to join in on your challenge.
 Share your effort on social media #choosetorefuse , #plasticfreejuly, #plasticpollutes Tell them how much money you saved or how great it is having empty rubbish bins.
 Positive good vibes change the world.

 Use our app and look for the "reduced plastic" icon or suggest venues that you know are reducing plastic and help others waste less.
+Find refill stations with the Refill my Bottle icon and also find Surfriders - Ocean Friendly venues.
 We're proud of our app.
-It also shows other businesses that we mean to support less plastic with our food.
+It shows other businesses that we mean to support less plastic with the food we eat.

 Almost something new for everyday of July here, give it a whirl why don't you?